blqnk3d/TextRPG_Web/README.md

 - 2 Container für Animatione wärent gefightet wird erstellen Game File line : 21
 - Creating the ShopItems and the use cases for them
 - Menu for the items clicked
+- remove of the Hover text if moved away

 ✓ -> gemacht
 / -> versucht / in bearbeitung